Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Adds Open Graph integration for `The Events Calendar`.
 Props to [Luehrsen](https://github.com/Luehrsen)
 * Adds a filter to `WPSEO_Image_Utils` class to allow changes to image meta data.
-Props to [Jonny Harris](https://github.com/spacedmonkey)
+Props to [spacedmonkey](https://github.com/spacedmonkey)
-* Sets the default schema type for Web Stories to Article Props to [swissspidy](https://github.com/swissspidy)
+* Sets the default schema type for Web Stories to Article.
+Props to [swissspidy](https://github.com/swissspidy)
 * Adds a toggle for the "Enhanced Slack sharing" feature.
 * Adds enhanced Slack sharing tags on posts and pages.
 * Registers an additional check to the `wpseo_permalink_structure_check` cron job to check for changes in custom taxonomy slugs and resets the indexables table accordingly.